mcj-kr/thunderbird-email-ai-assistant/README.md

 3. Click the gear icon, select `Debug Add-ons`, and then click `Load Temporary Add-on...`.
 4. Select the generated `.zip` file from the `web-ext-artifacts/` directory.

-### Permanent Installation

-To install the add-on permanently, it must be signed by Mozilla.

-1.  **Get AMO Credentials**:
-    - Go to the [AMO Developer Hub](https://addons.mozilla.org/en-US/developers/) and log in.
-    - Navigate to the [API Keys page](https://addons.mozilla.org/en-US/developers/addon/api/key/) to generate your JWT issuer and secret.

-2.  **Sign the Add-on**:
-    - Open the `sign.bash` script in the project root.
-    - Replace the placeholder values for `API_KEY` and `API_SECRET` with your actual credentials.
-    - Run the script:
-      ```bash
-      ./sign.bash
-      ```
-    - This will create a signed `.xpi` file in the `web-ext-artifacts/` directory.

-3.  **Install the Signed File**:
-    - In Thunderbird, go to `Tools > Add-ons and Themes`.
-    - Click the gear icon and select `Install Add-on From File...`.
-    - Select the newly created `.xpi` file.